RayHightower/parallella-confoo2016/README.markdown

 * Slides from the ConFoo presentation (PDF) + [SpeakerDeck.com/RayHightower](https://speakerdeck.com/rayhightower/confoo-2016-parallella-supercomputing-and-ruby).

 * `primeserial/` - Prime number example in serial.
+Runs on the 2-core ARM chip on the Parallella.
+Can be compiled to run on Mac OS X.

-* `eprime/` - Prime number example in parallell on the Parallella.
+* `eprime/` - Prime number example in parallel, running on the 16-core Epiphany chip on the Parallella.

 * `mandelbrot/` - Mandelbrot plot example.